Oakley Wood Crematorium

 Oakley Wood Crematorium is situated just south of Bishops Tachbrook near to the M40.
 There are three car parks.
 Car park number 1 is used mainly for visitors to the Chapel of Remembrance.

 There is a natural, green burial site at Oakley Wood.

 We have records of people who have been cremated at Oakley Wood.
 We also have records for people buried in all of our cemeteries i.e. Leamington Spa (Brunswick St), Old Milverton, Kenilworth (Oaks Rd), Warwick.
 We do not have information for those buried in the closed churchyards we maintain.

-If the information you have is vague (eg no specific dates) then please email firstname.lastname@example.org and a member of staff will assess the extent of the search and advise you of the relevant costs.
+Please email email@example.com and a member of staff will assess the extent of the search and advise you of the relevant costs.

 About the crematorium

 The Crematorium was established in 1971, within Oakley Wood, a site having natural beauty and an atmosphere of peace and tranquillity.
 There is an abundance of bird life in the grounds and quietness and patience are often rewarded by the sight of more timid species.
 Rabbits, grey squirrels, foxes, badgers, moles and muntjac deer are among the mammals that have made Oakley Woods their home.

 It has been the constant endeavour of the council to retain the character of the woodland setting.
 Restriction of memorials has, therefore, been necessary, and the planting of shrubs, trees and flowers by the public is not generally allowed.
 Donations can be made to Warwick District Council for the bulb fund.
 Money donated is used to supplement snowdrops, bluebells and other woodland plants.
 There is no minimum donation amount.